“Almost every achievement contains within its success the seeds of a future problem”

 Putin wanted to define the war against terror as including Color Revolution rebels against his authoritarianism in countries around Russia where he tries to maintain puppet regimes.
-But the U.S. — regardless of whether or not they were aiding these anti-Russian rebels — was at least unwilling to group them in with ISIS or al-Qaeda.
+But the U.S. — regardless of whether or not they were aiding these anti-Russian rebels — was unwilling to group them in with ISIS or al-Qaeda.
 People that want a pro-Western government in the Ukraine, for instance, aren’t “terrorists.”
 In front of an audience that included American congressmen like John McCain and German Chancellor Angela Merkel, Putin denounced America’s unilateral power and democratic agenda in a 2007 speech in Munich (right).
-According to some reports, during the Arab Spring, Putin was obsessed with footage of rebels brutally killing Libyan dictator Muammar Gaddafi — that Hillary Clinton had supported as Secretary of State under Obama and was caught on camera callously hearing about — and even wrongfully feared that a potential Clinton administration would try to do the same to him.
+According to some reports, during the Arab Spring, Putin was obsessed with footage of rebels brutally killing Libyan dictator (and terrorist) Muammar Gaddafi — that Hillary Clinton had supported as Secretary of State under Obama and was caught on camera callously learning about — and even wrongfully feared that a potential Clinton administration would try to do the same to him.
 While that was no doubt paranoid (even delusional), it didn’t help matters when Oliver Stone told Putin in the 2016 interview that he had firsthand knowledge that such a coup was in the offing.
 At the very least, Putin thought Secretary of State Clinton was behind the forenamed 2011-2012 protests against him in Moscow, after which he had several unsupportive journalists killed.

 Cold War Coda